-OAA Title IIIB: This title under the Older Americans Act provides funding for supportive service programs to help improve the well-being of older adults and to help them live independently in their home environment and the community.
+- OAA Title IIIB: This title under the Older Americans Act provides funding for supportive service programs to help improve the well-being of older adults and to help them live independently in their home environment and the community.
 Some of the services provided under this title include: adult day care, homemaker, personal care, transportation, services at multipurpose senior centers, etc.

-OAA Title IIIC1: This title under the Older Americans Act provides funding for congregate meals, outreach, and nutrition education for older persons.
-Congregate meal centers are located in strategically located centers such as schools, churches, community centers, senior centers and other public or private facilities where persons may receive other social and rehabilitative services.
+- OAA Title IIIC1: This title under the Older Americans Act provides funding for congregate meals, outreach, and nutrition education for older persons.
+Congregate meal centers are located in strategically located centers such as schools, churches, community centers, senior centers and other public or private facilities where persons may receive other social services.
 Click “HERE” for a list of congregate meal sites locally or across the state.

-OAA Title IIIC2: This title under the Older Americans Act provides funding home-delivered meals and nutrition education to homebound individuals.
+- OAA Title IIIC2: This title under the Older Americans Act provides funding home-delivered meals and nutrition education to homebound individuals.

-OAA Title IIIE: National Family Caregiver Support Program
+- OAA Title IIIE: National Family Caregiver Support Program

-This title under the Older Americans Act provides services through the National Family Caregiver Support Program to assist families caring for frail older members, and to assist grandparents or older relatives who are caregivers for children 18 and younger or for children of any age who have disabilities.
+This title under the Older Americans Act provides services through the National Family Caregiver Support Program to assist families caring for frail older members and to assist grandparents or older relatives who are caregivers for children 18 and younger or for children of any age who have disabilities.